tiepdotme/reangdeba.xyz/misc/reads.markdown

 * Milk and Honey - Rupi Kaur
 * The Language Instinct: How the Mind Creates Language - Steven Pinker
 * A Brief History of Time - Stephen Hawking
+* Poor Economics: Rethinking poverty & the ways to end it - Abhijit V. Banerjee & Esther Duflo

 ### Books I've Read
 #### 2020
 ---
 * Quichotte - Salman Rushdie :green_book:
+* Brown Girl Dreaming - Jacqueline Woodson [Review](/brown-girl-dreaming)

 #### 2019 and earlier
 ---
 * The Fault in our Stars - John Green
-> tfios would always be close to my heart.
+> tfios would always be close to my heart. 💜

 * Looking for Alaska - John Green
 * The Girl in Room 105 - Chetan Bhagat